-An opportunity to integrate child development theory with teaching practice in a day care, nursery school, or after-school setting.
-The students work with children and contact with a cooperating teacher develop skills and self- assessment in all aspects of teaching.
-A minimum of 150 hours of practicum is required.
-Prerequisite: Permission of program advisor.
+An opportunity to integrate child development theory with teaching practice in a child care, nursery school, or kindergarten setting.
+The students work with children and develop skills and self- assessment in all aspects of teaching.
+Students spend a minimum of 150 hours supervised by a lead teacher at the site.
+Prerequisite: Permission of instructor.
 Corequisite: ECE 124.